 Three of the finest directors in film history did the best work of their career in the nineties, but with that there was an explosion of new directors who were hugely gifted.
 What was remarkable was that twenty years earlier, these three directors were just emerging, and now they were the directors who had influenced the up and comers.
 I found it fascinating that directors who had emerged in the seventies were still dominating cinema with their artistry.

-Steven Spielberg had his finest decade, beginning with the effects revolutionizing Jurassic Park (1993), which brought hyper realistic dinosaurs thundering to the screen through the magic of cgi.
+Steven Spielberg had his finest decade, beginning with the effects revolutionizing Jurassic Park (1993), which brought hyper-realistic dinosaurs thundering to the screen through the magic of CGI.
 Though the sequel was lame, really just more of the same, no one could deny the awe and majesty of the first.
-Incredibly that same year he threw away all his tricks and made a stunning work of art about the Holocaust that is his masterpiece, Schindler’s List (1993) which in a word is miraculous.
-For that film he finally won his Academy Award for Best Director, and five years later was back winning his second for Saving Private Ryan (1998) which altered the look of combat sequences with its startling realism.
+Incredibly, that same year, he threw away all his tricks and made a stunning work of art about the Holocaust that is his masterpiece, Schindler’s List (1993), which, in a word, is miraculous.
+For that film, he finally won his Academy Award for Best Director, and five years later was back winning his second for Saving Private Ryan (1998), which altered the look of combat sequences with its startling realism.

 10. JFK (1991)

-This was a tough call because Stone could also here for Natural Born Killers (1994) or Nixon (1995) or certainly David Fischer should be considered for Fight Club (1991) but I promised to keep this to ten per decade.
+This was a tough call because Stone could also be here for Natural Born Killers (1994) or Nixon (1995), or certainly David Fischer should be considered for Fight Club (1991), but I promised to keep this to ten per decade.
 Stone explores every conspiracy theory there is, though his focus is on the government as being guilty for the assassination of President Kennedy that fateful day in Dallas.
-Stone explores how the day marked a loss of innocence in America, a sense that those in power were deceitful and killers, taking the life of the young President.
+Stone explores how the day marked a loss of innocence in America, a sense that those in power were deceitful killers, taking the life of the young President.
 Using different film stocks, 8mm, 16mm, 35mm, video, newsreel, TV footage and of course that infamous Zapruder film of the killing that clearly displays there is no chance Oswald could have done it.
 Superbly put together, acted, directed, shot and cut.

 9. Apollo 13 (1995)